Students Rights and Responsibilities Handbook

 TTSD’s attendance policy for excused and unexcused absences applies to absences resulting from informal gatherings during school hours.
 Parents/guardians must pre-arrange the absence for their student or contact the school’s attendance line for the absence to be excused.
 Students with excused absences will be responsible for making up any missed schoolwork.
 Teachers will provide reasonable opportunities for students to complete assignments and assessments in line with the course syllabus and classroom expectations.

-TTSD values student engagement in civic activities and aims to provide a supportive environment for students to develop and express their opinions and ideas.
 By following these guidelines, students can effectively and responsibly participate in civic-engagement activities, contributing to their growth as active and informed citizens.

 10. Student Dress and Grooming

 Students have the right to dress and groom according to their choice, aligning with the goals and purposes of the educational environment.
-They are entitled to a high-quality educational experience, devoid of discrimination or harassment based on perceived race, color, religion, gender identity, sexual orientation, disability, or national origin.
+Furthermore, students have the right to express themselves in a manner that respects the rights of other individuals or groups.

 Moreover, students should wear clothing that adequately covers private areas and undergarments, avoiding clothing displaying intimidating, violent, derogatory, discriminatory, or sexually suggestive words or pictures.
 It is required for students to wear clothing including both a shirt and pants/skirt, or the equivalent (such as a dress, leggings, or shorts), along with footwear.

-Relevant board policy: JFCA
+Relevant Board Policy: JFCA

 11. Bias and Hate Speech Incidents